htcondor/htcondor/docs/version-history/development-release-series-87.rst

    :ticket:`6486`
 -  Added new job attributes BatchProject and BatchRuntime for grid-type batch jobs.
-They specify the project/allocation name and maximum runtime in seconds for the job that’s submited to the underlying batch system. :ticket:`6451`
+They specify the project/allocation name and maximum runtime in seconds for the job that's submited to the underlying batch system. :ticket:`6451`
 -  HTCondor now respects ``ATTR_JOB_SUCCESS_EXIT_CODE`` when sending job notifications. :ticket:`6432`
--  Added some graph metrics (height, width, etc.) to DAGMan’s metrics file output. :ticket:`6470`
+-  Added some graph metrics (height, width, etc.) to DAGMan's metrics file output. :ticket:`6470`
 -  Removed Quill from HTCondor codebase. :ticket:`6496`